-\Dietetic Technician is a limited enrollment program.
+Dietetic Technician is a limited enrollment program.
 See Limited Enrollment Programs section of this Bulletin for details.

-\\Subject to change.
+Subject to change.
 Contact the Admissions Office for additional information.

-\\\A proficiency test, available in the testing office, may be utilized to meet the mathematics elective requirement.
+A competency test, available in the testing office, may be utilized to meet the mathematics elective requirement.

-Students may take either ENG 101 or ENG 130 within the six (6) hour English requirement.
+1Students may take either ENG 101 or ENG 130 within the six (6) hour English requirement.